blueburrito24/obsidiannotes/Wishlist.md

 	[[Instructions for Whis Symbol Armour Vegeta]]

 	I can later buy the new base form Vegeta for a more quality base form headsculpt, I can also use the headsculpts from my BHT Majin Vegeta to make SSB headsculpts.
 Using this [Gundam marker/eraser set](https://amzn.eu/d/3F8Eem0) 16.99 I can carefully erase the Majin M and then repaint the eyes and hair as blue.
+	Could also paint it as SSBE following [this tutorial](https://www.youtube.com/watch?v=HFTS89Zz-bA).
 	![[Pasted image 20251215050034.png]]
 	[SH FIGUARTS "Kind-Hearted Saiyan" Son Goku](https://www.nin-nin-game.com/en/shfiguarts/199582-shfiguarts-dragon-ball-z-son-goku-kind-hearted-saiyan-bandai-spirits-.html) 19.78 (releases end of may)
 	[TONSENARTTOYS/Kamione Gogeta](https://www.aliexpress.com/item/1005010437390357.html?)
 58.79